nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 5. Some example commands you can try:
    * **`list`** : lists all tasks
    * **`add`**` Finish Progress Report; 030217 1159PM` :
-     adds a task named `Finish Progress Report` with due date `3rd Feb 2017 1159PM` to the Task Manager.
+     adds a task named `Finish Progress Report` with due date `3rd Feb 2017' and due time '1159PM` to the Task Manager.
    * **`delete`**` project` : deletes the task with the name `project`
    * **`exit`** : exits the app
 6. Refer to the [Features](#features) section below for details of each command.<br>